 recommends

-that the technical and operational characteristics of the UA CNPC Links for command and control (C2) operating in the AM(R)S and AMS(R)S described in the Annex should be considered representative of AM(R)S and AMS(R)S systems operating in the frequency band 5 030-5 091 MHz and should be used in studies of compatibility with systems operating under an allocation to another service.
+a) that the technical and operational characteristics of the UA CNPC Links for command and control (C2) operating in the AM(R)S and AMS(R)S described in the Annex should be considered representative of AM(R)S and AMS(R)S systems operating in the frequency band 5 030-5 091 MHz and should be used in studies of compatibility with systems operating under an allocation to another service.

+b) that compatibility assessments should recognize the safety of flight function of these UA CNPC Links and include an appropriate aviation safety margin.

 Annex